-Walk around your subject and take a photo at every step.
-Be sure to stop to take each photo to increase sharpness and reduce rolling shutter issues.
+Start at a position with the full subject in view, walk around your subject, and take a photo at every step.
+Be sure to stop to take each photo to ensure sharpness and reduce rolling shutter issues.

 Keep the lighting consistent

 Remember, shadows move slower when the sun is directly vertical(~12:00 PM) than at dawn or dusk.
-Ideally, a cloudy day works best to have the most diffused shadows and have consistent lighting through your model.
+Ideally, a cloudy day gives you more leeway to capture over a longer period of time without noticeable harsh shadows moving.

 Two important details to remember:

 Capturing for alignment: To make sure that you all your photos align as one 3D model, your pictures need to have a ton of overlap (at least 50%).
 It’s best to use a non-fisheye, wide angle lens (12mm –18mm) to reduce the amount of total overlapping photos you need.
 It’s better to stand far and capturing beyond the subject that you’re interested in.